chris0517/DebateAI/Scrum_Meetings/Mar 1st.md

 ### Shangeeth:
 Yesterday: Finsihed implementing the landing page
-Today: Researching different debate topics and creating icons.
+Today: Researching different debate topics to put in the sql data base so students have a variety of topics.
+Creating icons for each debate topic that follows the astheic of the website.